pixley/InvestigativeProgramming/readme.md

 ## async_ping2.cpp

 Second attempt at unpriviledged ping, this time using the special case where `ICMP_ECHO` works over `SOCK_DGRAM`, as opposed to `SOCK_RAW`, which is restricted to root.
 Runs with two threads, the parent thread polling for completion.
 While it's not exactly necessary to do multithreading in this instance, it is necessary for I implement this in my real project.
-Compiles and claims to successfully send a ping packet, but does not receive a reply, at least on Max OS X.  Further testing on Linux required.
+Compiles and claims to successfully send a ping packet, but does not receive a reply, at least on Mac OS X.  Further testing on Linux required.

 ## test_ping.cpp